jeffrey82221/python_love_rust/README.md

 ## TODO:

-- [ ] A multi-thread example and compare the speed to the python sequantial version.
+- [ ] A multi-thread example and compare the speed to a python sequantial version.